milanaleksic/WinLauncher/README.md

 ### WinLauncher environment parameters

-- **winLauncherEnvParamWaitOnStartup** - you can use this environment parameter when starting the WinLauncher application to ask WinLauncher to "sleep" for awhile before bootstrapping Java program.
+- **winLauncherEnvParamWaitOnStartup** - you can use this environment parameter when starting the WinLauncher application to ask WinLauncher to "sleep" on startup for awhile (in ms) before bootstrapping Java program.

-This is suitable in "application restart" cases where you don't want startup of Java to fail because java still did not unlock .launcher file.
+This is suitable in "application restart" cases where you don't want startup of Java to fail because java.exe process still did not unlock .launcher file.